Bhagwan06/Convenience-Store-JS/README.md

 # Convenience Store Search

-A simple web-based application that allows users to search for products from a convenience store inventory.
+A simple web-based application allows users to search for products from a convenience store inventory.
 It filters the product list based on the user's input and displays matching items.

+## Live Preview

+You can check out the project's live version [here](https://yourusername.github.io/convenience-store-search/).

 ## Features